ramirezramiro/stm32-zephyr-watchdog-threads/README.md

 ---

+## Zephyr Workspace Prerequisite

+This project assumes you already have a Zephyr workspace (including toolchains, Python environment, and `west`) installed locally.
+Follow the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) to install the SDK or host toolchain, create a workspace, and learn how to source `zephyr-env.sh`.
+Once that environment is ready you can clone this repo inside the workspace (or point `ZEPHYR_BASE` at your Zephyr tree) and run the commands documented below.

 ## Consulting & Attribution

 The “stm32-zephyr-watchdog-threads ramirezramiro — STM32L0 Zephyr LED + Watchdog + Thread Health Monitor” project ships a production-ready STM32L0 watchdog, persistence, and recovery stack that routinely cuts Zephyr bring-up time from weeks to days.
-If you reuse it, please cite the full project name, keep the included NOTICE file, and consider linking back to this repository.
-For professional inquiries, open a GitHub issue or connect via [LinkedIn](https://www.linkedin.com/in/ramiro-ramirez-tw/).
+If you reuse it, please cite the full project name, keep the included NOTICE file, and consider linking back to this repository. **Need integration help or custom features?** Open a GitHub issue or connect via [LinkedIn](https://www.linkedin.com/in/ramiro-ramirez-tw/).

 **Highlights:**
 - Manual IWDG takeover with structured telemetry and persistence
 - Safe-mode recovery flow with supervisor health gating
 - Native `native_sim` test suites for fast CI regression
 - Available for custom RAM/watchdog tuning — see contact below.

-**Need integration help or custom features?** Open a GitHub issue or connect via [LinkedIn](https://www.linkedin.com/in/ramiro-ramirez-tw/).

 ## 🧠 Debugging Summary